Logo

 Should I ever just cut the Wi-Fi?

-Yes—but only as a planned boundary.
+Yes, but only as a planned boundary.
 Surprises trigger meltdowns.
-Let them know the Wi-Fi shuts off at 7:30 nightly.
+Let your child know when Wi-Fi shuts off.

 What if my child only wants screens?

-Create a visual Off-Screen Menu of 3–4 preferred activities.
-Give small choices to reduce pushback.
+Create a visual Off-Screen Menu with 3–4 preferred activities.
+Offer choices to reduce pushback.

 Do rewards help kids stop fighting about screens?